Kiranjith83/SA/SA.md

     - Available to Launch within the time windows you reserve.
 Allowing toi match the capacity reservation to predictable recurring schedule happening at a fraction of a day/month or week.
 - Instance Types overview
 - Other than Root volumes are not deleted by default during termination of instance.

+## EC2 Hybernate
+- OS gets hybernated, saving the contents from the RAM to EBS volume.
+- Instance retains its instance ID.
+- Option to "Enable hybernation as a Stop" Behavior while launching the instance.
+  - To enable hibernation, space is allocated on the root volume to store the instance memory (RAM).
+Make sure that the root volume is large enough to store the RAM contents and accommodate your expected usage, e.g. OS, applications.
+To use hibernation, the root volume must be an encrypted EBS volume.

 # EBS
 - General purpose SSD